We offer many courses to suit any interest or need.

 School within a College (SWAC) is a program available to Grade 12 students in their second semester.
 This unique opportunity allows our students to attend technical training classes at Red Deer College (RDC) starting in February.

-Technical training classes will run six hours a day until all CTS (19) credits have been accomplished and students are prepared to challenge their first-period apprenticeship exam.
-Pre-planning is vital to students being accepted into this program as they must complete many of their graduation requirements by the end of Semester 1.
+This is a pre-employment program, which runs for six hours a day.
+Students earn nineteen 30 level credits.
+Students in the program have an opportunity to train with their college instructors for other opportunities, such as Regional Alberta Skills Competitions.
+At the competition of the course, students are prepared to challenge their first-period apprenticeship exam.
+Pre-planning is vital to students being accepted into this program, as they must complete many of their graduation requirements by the end of Semester 1.

 Programs in SWAC: